-O Available as a free download, HP Click printing software allows direct printing of PDF, JPEG, TIFF and HPGL/2 files from the PC desktop, without the need for native applications or print drivers.
-Via the utility, users can preview print layouts, resize and align images without the need to open up the driver properties.
-It also has an automatic nesting feature to reduce waste.
+O Similar to Canon's utility, HP Click printing software, which is also available as a free download, enables direct printing of PDF, JPEG, TIFF and HPGL/2 files from the PC desktop, without the need for native applications or print drivers.
+Here, users can preview, resize and align images without the need to open up the driver properties.
+The utility also has an automatic nesting feature to reduce waste.

-Via HP Click, users can select basic print settings, preview images, manipulate images as well as utilise the automatic nesting feature to reduce paper waste.
+Via HP Click, users can select basic print settings, preview images, manipulate images as well as utilize the automatic nesting feature to reduce paper waste.

-- O The HP T1300 ePrinter supports HP ePrint functionality, whereby users are able to send print jobs remotely by email either via a workstation PC or a mobile device; PDF, TIFF and JPEG files (up to 10 MB) are supported.
-Unlike the Canon device, it does not support any mobile print app solutions for printing via smartphones and tablets. - O The Canon TX large-format series supports Canon Print Service, a mobile print app for Android users (with support for Apple iPad devices to follow in 2018), which is a productivity boost in environments where workers are travelling between sites or working flexibly.
+- O The HP T1700dr supports HP ePrint functionality, whereby users are able to send print jobs remotely by email either via a workstation PC or a mobile device; PDF, TIFF and JPEG files (up to 10 MB) are supported.
+Unlike the Canon device, it does not support any mobile print app solutions for printing via smartphones and tablets, although users can print from their iOS smart devices via Apple AirPrint. - O The Canon TX large-format series supports Canon Print Service, a mobile print app for Android users (with support for Apple iPad devices to follow this year), which is a productivity boost in environments where workers are travelling between sites or working remotely.